What happens on a Hesed weekend?

 Where is this Retreat Held?

-The Hesed Retreat is held at Camp Royall which is owned and operated by the Autism Society of NC.
-It is is a fully accessible camp located near Pittsboro, NC.
+The HESED retreat is held at Camp Carefree, which is a fully accessible camp located near Stokesdale, NC.

 Camp Carefree, 275 Carefree Lane, Stokesdale, NC 27357. www.campcarefree.org